elizabrock/software-development-curriculum/front-end-notes/prototypes.md

 #Prototypal Inheritance

-+Prototypal inheritance is a feature that allows JavaScript objects to 'inherit' properties from the object used to create them.
+Prototypal inheritance is a feature that allows JavaScript objects to 'inherit' properties from the object used to create them.
 This is a great way to streamline object production and avoid repetitive code.
-+

 ###This example comes from Steve's JS102 Codepen Example

 ####Tasks